The Travel

 The Travel Poster Project is an opportunity to combine the design elements of typography and illustration into a cohesive and compelling composition.

-The location can be real or imaginary (see examples by professionals on this page).
-The challenge is to evoke a the culture and appeal of the chosen place considering: iconic building(s) and appropriate fonts, colors and or patterns.
+Your chosen travel location can be real or imaginary (see examples on this page).
+The challenge is to evoke a the culture and appeal of the place, so consider any iconic buildings or natural landmarks as well as appropriate fonts, colors and patterns.

-This also opens up the world of illustration.
+Because this project also opens up the world of illustration, the elements of shape, value, and color will play a major role.
 For a sample value study project, download this sample.
 For a Travel Poster workflow sample, check out this Seattle Travel Poster.
-Note: There are a lot of stylistic options, so check out outside videos too like this one covering how to create a textured look.)
+Note: There are a lot of stylistic options, so check out outside videos as well (like this one covering how to create a textured look.)

 Assessment